 1. What are the two types of CMMS?

-The two main types of CMMS are on-premise CMMS and cloud-based CMMS.
-On-premise CMMS is installed on local servers and provides full control but requires maintenance.
-Cloud-based CMMS is hosted online, offering remote access, automatic updates, and scalability with lower upfront costs.
+The two primary types of CMMS are on-premise and cloud-based.
+On-premise CMMS is installed locally and gives full control but requires IT support, while cloud-based CMMS is hosted online, offering automatic updates, scalability, and remote access.

 2. How does CMMS software work?